Jump to a Section:

 - Veterinary Medicine UVA Applicant Statistics

 Your preparation for application to veterinary medicine programs should always begin with assessment of your individual candidacy.
-Use the ACE assessment as a guide to self-assess and plan to speak with a Pre-Health Advisor about your progress.
+Use the Pre-Health Pillars Candidacy Assessment as a guide to self-assess and plan to speak with a Pre-Health Advisor about your progress.

 VMCAS: Veterinary Medical College Application Service